What Is Manufacturing Overhead Cost?

 • Utilities for the factory

-Although these are those factors that play their role in advancing the manufacturing process.
-Since these all are equally important for producing the units.
-And due to these factors, you can calculate the per head cost of each unit.
-Most importantly, overhead manufacturing costs include the hard-to-define costs associated with making products.
-But still, they need to be calculated when it comes to marketing.
+These are factors that play a role in advancing the manufacturing process.
+Since they are all equally important for producing units, and due to these factors, you can calculate the per-head cost of each unit.
+Most importantly, overhead manufacturing costs include the hard-to-define costs of making products.
+However, they still need to be calculated when it comes to marketing.
 This is called the Indirect cost.

 What Are The Manufacturing Overhead Examples?

-In the table below is given Manufacturing Overhead Example calculation where or indirect costs are summarized.
+The Manufacturing Overhead Example calculation is given in the table below, where indirect costs are summarized.

 What Are The Manufacturing Overhead Examples